-The Department of Psychology offers four types of independent study courses: Psychology 99, 197, 198, and 199.
+The Department of Psychology offers four types of special studies coursess: Psychology 197, 198, 99 and 199.
 Descriptions of the courses are listed below.
 Students interested in enrolling in one of these courses should come by the Student Services Office at the beginning of the semester, obtain an application, and refer to the list of studies on the website.
-The faculty will be available during regularly scheduled office hours to discuss independent study enrollment.
-An application form should be filled out by the student, signed by both the student and the instructor, and returned to the Student Services Office by the University deadline to add a course (generally the Friday of Week 3).
-Upon receipt of the completed application, the Undergraduate Advisors or Peer Advisors will give the student the course control number to be entered on CalCentral.
+The faculty will be available during regularly scheduled office hours to discuss opportunities and sign any necessary paperwork.
+An application form should be filled out by the student, signed by both the student and the instructor, and returned to the Student Services Office by the University deadline to add a course.
+Upon receipt of the completed application, the Undergraduate Advisors or Peer Advisors will give provide the studnet information about how to enroll on CalCentral.

 Research and field work opportunities are available during the summer months at Berkeley and other institutions.
 Several universities have special research programs in Psychology for junior and senior Psychology majors.
 Recent examples have included research in language acquisition at Clark University and cognition and communication in marine mammals at the University of Hawaii.